 How to Clean Mushrooms

-Method 1: Place your fresh mushrooms on a dry, clean surface, and wipe the caps and stems off with a damp paper towel.
+- Wipe with Paper Towel: Place your fresh mushrooms on a dry, clean surface, and wipe the caps and stems off with a damp paper towel.
 If you want to reduce time, you can use a sharp knife to remove the stems.

-Method 3: Place a colander in your kitchen sink and turn on cool running water.
+- Rinse in Colander: Place a colander in your kitchen sink and turn on cool running water.
 Place mushrooms in the colander, and use your hand to move water all over the mushrooms.
 Allow the mushrooms to dry thoroughly before using.